understanding-the-connected-home/book/connected_literacy.md

 ### Writing the connected home

-The "writing" strand of web literacy is about **composing, remixing, designing, coding/scripting, and accessibility.**
+The "writing" strand of web literacy is about composing, remixing, designing, coding/scripting, and accessibility.

 Again, we'll look at each element for some potential insights:

 * How will you identify content and data that you can modify?
 What will be the techniques and conditions needed to combine this data to create something new?
-How will you properly cite and reference original content or other data sets and services?
+How will you properly cite and reference original content or other data sets and services?[^2]
 * What options will you have to change the style and layout of your connected environment?
 What mechanisms can you use to improve your user experience through feedback and iteration?
 What will you be able to make and generate that can be used in an environment-agnostic way, say for example when you move between homes or into other settings?
 * In the connected home, APIs will be quite important.
-How will you query APIs and how will you build on top of them?** How will you learn about and apply scripting frameworks effectively?
+How will you query APIs and how will you build on top of them?
+How will you learn about and apply scripting frameworks effectively?
 * There will also be repercussions in design.
 How will you evaluate different interfaces and understand what will best suit you or others you are caring for?
 How do you improve accessibility for your loved ones through the usage and maintenance of your home?

 ### Participating in the connected home

-The "participating" strand of web literacy is about **sharing, collaborating, participation, privacy and open practices.**
+The "participating" strand of web literacy is about sharing, collaborating, participation, privacy and open practices.

 Taking a closer look: